SYP-AHIF-2023-24-25/HackTrap/README.md

 ## Target state

 ### Start of the game
-The start begins with the screen on the wall producing a preview of an iPad, with 3 apps being displayed on the iPad.
+The game begins with the screen on the wall producing a preview of an iPad, with 3 apps being displayed on the iPad.
 It should stay with only 3 apps, so as not to overwhelm the children with too many app displays at the beginning.

 Overview of the 3 apps:
 1st App: Safari